WangYanLin-Code/HSMnet/README.md

 # HSMnet

-#Audio demonstrations are provided in the supplementary package.
-#Please download and extract the package, and open `index.html` in a web browser to access the demo page.
+To access the audio demonstrations, please download and extract the complete project package, and then open `index.html` in a web browser.